 Pufferfish+ is an even faster version of the Pufferfish software.
 This software adds additional performance patches, including a fully asynchronous entity tracker and asynchronous pathfinding.
 It also includes other proprietary patches, and in total, improves the performance of most servers using it by approximately 30-35%, over a standard configuration of Pufferfish.
 This fork comes in two variants.
 The first variant is the plain Pufferfish+ variant, which behaves exactly like the Pufferfish fork.
 The second variant is the Pufferfish+/Purpur variant, which includes all of Purpur's patches, as well as the super high-performance Pufferfish+ patches.

 Pufferfish+ is a paid product, but it is available for free on all Pufferfish Host plans.
-Standalone licenses are also available, starting at a price of $50/month, and can be purchased by contacting our support team.
+Standalone licenses are also available, starting at a price of $50/month.

 In conclusion, if you are looking for the best server jar for your server, choose Pufferfish if you want a regular, high performance server, Purpur if you want the extra features, and Pufferfish+ if you really want that extra boost, allowing you to handle even more players.